knative/docs/blog/docs/articles/aws_to_func_migration.md

 ## Knative CLI for Smooth Development and Deployment

-The Knative Function project does not only offer a vendor-neutral approach for creating Serverless Functions, it also comes with a handy CLI that assists with the creation of the Linux container image and the deployment to a Kubernetes cluster.
+The Knative Function project does not only offer a vendor-neutral approach for creating serverless functions, it also comes with a handy CLI that assists with the creation of the Linux container image and the deployment to a Kubernetes cluster.
 This is covered in the [previous blog post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"}.
 It also allows you to test and run the function locally by  invoking:

 ```
 $ func run